-Get a taste of Nashville’s deep-rooted music history with a visit to the Johnny Cash Museum, Patsy Cline Museum and the George Jones Museum.
-All three museums tell the complete stories of these music legends with videos, rare artifacts and memorabilia.
-And, since they’re conveniently located within close proximity (Patsy Cline Museum is on the second floor of Johnny Cash Museum), you can visit all three museums relatively easily.
+Get a taste of Nashville’s deep-rooted music history with a visit to the Johnny Cash Museum and Patsy Cline Museum.
+Both museums tell the complete stories of these music legends with videos, rare artifacts and memorabilia.
+And, since they’re conveniently located within close proximity (Patsy Cline Museum is on the second floor of Johnny Cash Museum), you can visit them relatively easily.

 Continue your lesson on Nashville’s prominence as Music City by visiting the sprawling Country Music Hall of Fame & Museum.
 At 350,000 sq. ft., the Museum houses dynamic and interactive, state-of-the-art exhibits on music legends like Dolly Parton, Charlie Daniels, Bob Dylan, Loretta Lynn and today’s musicians like Taylor Swift, Maren Morris, Jason Aldean and many more.

 Grab a slice of gourmet pizza at City House, where grits on a pizza is normal and delicious.
 Other must-try, unique concoctions include whole trout, fava greens, and roasted tomato vinaigrette pizza; lamb sausage, white beans, radish, romaine and salsa verde; or, the classic Margherita.